Coal shares fall as Alpha, Walter cut outlooks

 The company said metallurgical coal sales would be slightly more than 5.2 million metric tons in the second half of 2011, lower than its forecast of 5.9 million metric tons.
 Its fourth quarter will suffer from a four-week shutdown due to a plant upgrade.

-Walter sees third-quarter consolidated net income per share of $1.00 to $1.16.
+Walter sees third-quarter consolidated net income of $1.00 to $1.16 per share.
 Analysts were expecting $3.23, according to Thomson Reuters I/B/E/S.

-(Reporting by Vaishnavi Bala and Swetha Gopinath in Bangalore, Steve James in New York; Editing by Don Sebastian, Lisa Von Ahn, Matthew Lewis and Carol Bishopric)
+(Reporting by Vaishnavi Bala and Swetha Gopinath in Bangalore, Steve James in New York; Editing by Don Sebastian, Lisa Von Ahn and Matthew Lewis)